While She Was Out: Production

 In November 2006, it was reported that Kim Basinger would star in the While She Was Out, a thriller written by Susan Montford from a short story by Edward Bryant with Montford making her directorial debut on the film.
 Filming took place in Vancouver, British Columbia in January 2007.
 According to Montford, the project came about after a planned project centered on the Manson Girls starring Vincent Gallo fell apart after the September 11 attacks.
-Following failed attempts at riving the Manson Girls project, Montford decided to pursue a more straightforward commercial project and upon coming across Bryant's short story decided it would be the perfect premise for such a project.
+Following failed attempts at reviving the Manson Girls project, Montford decided to pursue a more straightforward commercial project and upon coming across Bryant's short story decided it would be the perfect premise for such a project.

 Release

 Theatrical

 The film received a limited U.S. theatrical release via Anchor Bay.

 Home media

 It was released directly to video in the United Kingdom.

 Reception

 Critical response

 While She Was Out received a 38% approval rating on Rotten Tomatoes, based on 16 reviews.
 According to the L.A.
 Weekly, it is a "surprisingly enjoyable female revenge tale", describing Basinger's performance as "first-rate" despite "a laughably check-listed, multi-culti band of thugs".
 The New York Observer called it "ultra-feminist fun" with a "spectacular" ending.
 Ain't It Cool News called Basinger's performance "her best in years".
 Bitch magazine dismissed much about the film, saying it "has an ample amount of cheezy genre conventions, problems with pacing, a gaggle of silly villains, huge plot holes and bad production values" but added that it is "really rather fascinating – and notable – as a horror/thriller that actually gives a damn about the female character it puts in harm's way."
 The L.A.
 Times said it "eschews all plot and character development for the hackneyed action scenes and grade-Z dialogue", and Filmcritic.com's review said that its "dialogue is somewhere between kindergarten and film school."